PracHub

 0

-New Credit Card Launch: What Should You Assess?
+New Credit Card Launch: Factors to Assess

 A retail bank is considering launching a new general-purpose consumer credit card.
 You are asked to outline the key factors to evaluate before launch and how you would structure the assessment.